Black3rror/Benchmarking/docs/source/results/index.md

 - RAM Usage: The program's RAM usage.
 (1)
 { .annotate }

     1.  :man_raising_hand: Since all tested tools follow a static memory allocation strategy, the RAM usage can be inferred from the GCC compiler's report.
 Typically, *RAM* = *data* + *bss*, but since the *data* section primarily holds data samples (which we do not want to affect RAM calculations), we assume *RAM* = *bss*.
+The reported values in graphs are the difference between RAM of the programs and corresponding base programs.
+Hence, these values indicate the RAM size of the tool and the model.
     <p>For TFLM, we set the *arena_size* parameter, which modifies the size of the *bss* section.
 To find the minimum viable *arena_size* for each model, we incrementally increased the *arena_size* with a small step-size until the program ran successfully.
 The *bss* size of the program with the minimum *arena_size* is taken as the program's RAM usage.</p>

 !!! warning "Subjective Summary"